top of page

 Is it expensive to stay in Kyoto?

-Accommodation in Kyoto is on average much cheaper than Tokyo, and even Osaka.
-Sometimes you can find hotels and hostels up to 30% cheaper than in Tokyo, and 20% cheaper than Osaka.
-In comparison to other countries, accommodation in Japan is typically cheaper in price and higher in quality, however, the price difference during peak seasons can be significant.
+Accommodation in Kyoto is, on average, cheaper than Tokyo, and sometimes even Osaka.
+Depending on the time of year, you can find hotels and hostels up to 40% cheaper than in Tokyo, and 20% cheaper than Osaka.
+In comparison to other countries, accommodation in Japan is typically cheaper in price and higher in quality, however, the price difference during peak seasons can be significant, with up to a 200% increase in hotel rates.

 Are there cool backpacking hostels in Kyoto?

-Kyoto and Tokyo have some of the coolest hostels in the world with some of the best prices.
-We created this list based on thousands of customer reviews, check it out here: The 5 Best Hostels In Kyoto.
+Both Kyoto and Tokyo have some of the coolest hostels in the world, and some of the best prices.
+Many of them have boutique styles and unique features.
+We created this list based on our expert knowledge and the average customer review score.

 Where are the best luxury hotels in Kyoto?

-Kyoto has a unique variety of luxury accommodation including traditional ryokans, boutique hotels, and stunning 5-star hotels.
-You'll find the service to be unique from any other country, something which Japan is famous for.
-Much like all of our accommodation articles, we created this list based on thousands of customer reviews and personal expertise so you know you won't be disappointed, check it out here: The Absolute Best Luxury Hotels In Kyoto.
+Kyoto has a unique variety of luxury accommodation, including traditional ryokans, boutique hotels, and stunning 5-star properties.
+You'll also find the customer service to be unique compared to any other country, something which Japan is famous for.
+After having personally stayed at and previously worked for luxury hotels, I created this list based on thousands of customer reviews and my personal expertise to ensure you won't be disappointed.

 Popular Articles